Account Planning Template

 An account planning template is a tool that can be used by B2B sales teams to streamline their account planning process.
 It provides a framework for organizing information and developing a strategic plan for each key account.
 While templates can vary, most include similar components such as account background, goals and objectives, SWOT analysis, competitive landscape, and action plan.
 Strategic account planning should only be done for select accounts, which we label as your top 10-15% of accounts.
 Let’s dive into the different parts of a good key account planning process:

 Strategic account planning needs a comprehensive account overview.
 What are the main challenges of the business?
 How does the company go to market?
 Who are their competitors?
-What sort of resources is available to deploy your tool or service?
-Answering these key questions will give your team a good foundation to work from.
+What sort of resources are available to deploy your tool or service?
+Answering these key questions will give your team a good foundation to work on.
 We also see teams do a SWOT, which can function as a condensed competitive analysis and expose areas of risk at your biggest customers.
 Sales professionals will struggle to win and retain larger accounts if there isn’t a clear overview of the account.

 Goals and Objectives